Support, guidance, advice and mentoring

-To find out more and check availability and costs, please contact Frances at [email protected] or call 01227 811800.
+To find out more and check availability and costs, please contact our Operations Manager, Charlotte at [email protected] or call 01227 811800.

 I came away from our away day with People United with renewed energy and passion for the work we do in the Participation Team at Southbank Centre, but what was even better was knowing the whole team shared this energy and felt hugely motivated to take forward the ideas we had developed together.
 It was so valuable to have time away together to reflect and interrogate our work, whilst celebrating our values and working together.
 We immediately came back to work and put changes in places.
 The day allowed and encouraged us to think about real ideas that were achievable yet ambitious.
 Jessica Santer, Head of Participation, Southbank Centre

 People United hosted an away day for our small Happy Museum team over two days in Canterbury.
 Their careful facilitation, and attention to our wellbeing, created a positive, energising and memorable framing which encouraged us have an extremely open and fruitful discussion about our plans for the future.
 Hilary Jennings, Director, Happy Museums

 Supporting creative pioneers in Kent